 To determine if a child car seat fits your car, there are 3 types of car seat approvals: universal, semi-universal and vehicle specific.
 Universal approval isn’t vehicle specific and the seat is approved and is suitable for installation in all cars.
 An approval label will indicate one of these categories.

 The seat is approved for use in all vehicles that meet ECE R14 and R16 regulations.
 Any ISOFIX car seat must use the ISOFIX anchorage points including the top tether or foot support.
-In all ISOFIX cases this solution must be used and the vehicle’s handbook must state that the car is suitable for “Universal ISOFIX child seats”.
+In all ISOFIX cases, this solution must be used and the vehicle’s handbook must state that the car is suitable for “Universal ISOFIX child seats”.

 Semi-universal approval is when, in addition to the standard requirements, other safety devices for attaching a seat are used and require additional testing.
-For example: some vehicles provide additional storage space within or beneath the floor area that can influence the behavior of a child seat foot support, therefore you need to check the child seat manufacturer’s car fitting list. if your car type and model is listed as suitable for use.
+For example, some vehicles provide additional storage space within or beneath the floor area that can influence the behaviour of a child seat foot support, therefore you need to check the child seat manufacturer’s car fitting list. if your car type and model is listed as suitable for use.